Rambus Stock Drops 11% Despite Q1 Earnings Beat

 Form 4 filings over the past 90 days show $2.33 million in open-market insider sales and zero purchases.
 CEO Luc Seraphin sold 5,426 shares across multiple transactions on April 2 at prices between $86.04 and $88.35, totaling roughly $470,000.
 Director Meera Rao sold in two tranches: 8,538 shares at $118.08 on April 14 ($1.01 million) and another 2,972 shares at $150.30 on April 24 ($447,000).
 Rao's April 24 sale came three days before the earnings release.

-Multiple executives did receive equity grants on April 1: Seraphin got 32,684 shares, COO Sean Fan received 22,234, and seven board directors each received 2,223 shares.
+Multiple executives received equity grants on April 1: Seraphin got 32,684 shares, COO Sean Fan received 22,234, and seven board directors each received 2,223 shares.
 Annual grant cycles are routine.
-What's less routine is a director selling nearly half a million dollars in stock 72 hours before an earnings print, even if the trade was likely pre-scheduled under a 10b5-1 plan.
-The optics aren't great when the stock proceeds to fall 11%.
+A director selling nearly half a million dollars in stock 72 hours before an earnings print is less routine, even if the trade was likely pre-scheduled under a 10b5-1 plan.
+The optics are poor when the stock proceeds to fall 11%.

 Where the Valuation Stands

-Even after the selloff, Rambus trades at $141.31 against a consensus analyst price target of $122.
-The stock is 16% above where the Street thinks fair value sits.
-The forward P/E of 40.2x prices in substantial growth, but TTM revenue growth is running at 8.1%.
-The 80.4% gross margin is genuinely impressive and speaks to the royalty-heavy business model, but margins don't compound when the top line is growing single digits.
+Even after the selloff, Rambus trades at $141.31 — 16% above the consensus analyst price target of $122.
+The forward P/E of 40.2x prices in substantial growth.
+TTM revenue growth is running at 8.1%.
+The 80.4% gross margin is genuinely impressive, a product of the royalty-heavy business model.
+But margins don't compound when the top line grows single digits.

 Q2 guidance calls for revenue of $192 to $198 million and non-GAAP EPS of $0.65 to $0.73.
 The midpoint of that EPS range ($0.69) sits just below the Q2 consensus of $0.70.
 Full-year consensus expects $3.00 in EPS on $814 million in revenue.
-At $141, the stock is trading at 47x this year's earnings estimate.
-That's a growth multiple on what is currently a high-single-digit grower navigating a DRAM transition.
+At $141, the stock trades at 47x this year's earnings estimate.
+That's a growth multiple on a high-single-digit grower working through a DRAM transition.

 What to Watch From Here

 The MRDIMM ramp timeline is the swing factor.
-If Rambus can demonstrate customer traction heading into 2027, the $600 million addressable market narrative gets credible.
+If Rambus can show customer traction heading into 2027, the $600 million addressable market story holds together.
 Until then, the DDR5 Gen 2 to Gen 3 transition creates a soft patch that management has already flagged.
 The Baird downgrade likely won't be the last if DRAM supply constraints persist through the summer.

-At 40x forward earnings with the consensus target 14% below the current price and insiders on the sell side, Rambus needs to deliver quarters that look better than "narrow beat plus transition-year caveats."
-The Q2 print will be the next test of whether the 72% YTD run was earned or borrowed from 2027.
+At 40x forward earnings, with the consensus target 14% below the current price and insiders selling, Rambus needs quarters that look better than "narrow beat plus transition-year caveats."
+The Q2 print will test whether the 72% YTD run was earned or borrowed from 2027.

 Run the free Rambus Inc. deep-dive →